Rafael-Remigio/Semaphores/README.md

-# Semaphores
+# Semaphores - Simulação de Ponte Aérea

-Threading and semaphores in C
+Concurrency, Threading and semaphore problems in C.

 Second Assignment from Operating Systems class